 Even if your car is repossessed and later sold at auction, you might not be off the hook.

-If your car sold at auction for less than what you owed on the loan, you must still pay the remaining balance to your lender.
+If you car sold at auction for less than you owed on the loan, you must still pay the remaining balance to your lender.
 For example, if the creditor sold your car for $8,000 but your loan balance is at $10,000, you need to pay the remaining $2,000 to the lender.

 After dealing with losing your car, it’s important to take measures to protect and improve your credit going forward.
 A car repossession can put a serious dent in your credit report.
-Religiously pay your remaining bills on time to boost your credit.
+Religiously pay your remaining bills on-time to boost your credit.

 Having your car repossessed is a horrible experience that can leave you feeling ashamed and hopeless.
 Though it’s a tough situation with serious consequences, facing the repossession head on and coming up with a plan can help you recover and rebuild.

 If you’re struggling to make ends meet, consider asking for help.
-These six organizations can help you get back on your feet, from covering your car payment to helping you find local food banks.
+These charitable organizations can help you get back on your feet, from covering your car payment to helping you find local food banks.